davepinch/pinchy.cc/content/singularities/the-rich/on-behalf-of-the-rich-thank-you/0/on-behalf-of-the-rich-thank-you.md

 ---
 title: "On behalf of the rich, thank you."
-next: "You are the engine of our future."
+next: "You are the rocket engine of our future."
 type: title
 ---